boogiegue/officialrecaprepo/PROJECTS/university-courses-ledger.md

-# Project Ledger — [Project Name]
+# Project Ledger â [Project Name]

 > **Purpose:** Running memory for this project.
 Updated every weekly recap.
 > **Rule:** Never delete old entries.
 Decisions must have a reason.
-Trends are visible here — not in weekly files.
+Trends are visible here â not in weekly files.

 -----